alissin/little-big-tips/_pattern-algorithm/object-pool/README.md

 }
 ```

-You can see here that you use the array to control whicth object is available and the `SetActive()` method to actually "use" the object.
+You can see here that you use the array to control which object is available and the `SetActive()` method to actually "use" the object.
 It is important in this case because there is no need to keep the object `active == true` when you are not using it.

-Step 4 - create a C# script `Enemy.cs` and attach this script to the `Enemy` game object and create the `Enemy Prefab`.
+Step 4 - create the `Enemy` game object on hierarchy, create a C# script `Enemy.cs` and attach this script to the `Enemy` game object and finally create the `Enemy Prefab`.
 Don't forget to set the field `_spawnPrefab` on `Spawn Controller` game object via inspector.

 Step 5 - in the `Enemy.cs` script, call this `OnHide()` method when you do not need the object anymore and want to return it to the object pool.
 In this case, the warrior is hidden when it gets to the player base (blue castle):